 "I am Cyrus the king, an Achaemenid." in Old Persian, Elamite and

 Akkadian languages.
 It is carved in a column in Pasargadae.

 The name Cyrus is a Latinized frame got from a Greek type of the Old Persian Kūruš.
-The name and its importance has been recorded in old engravings in various dialects.
+The name and its importance have been recorded in old engravings in various dialects.
 The old Greek students of history Ctesias and Plutarch noticed that Cyrus was named from Kuros, the Sun, an idea which has been translated as signifying "like the Sun" (Khurvash) by taking note of its connection to the Persian thing for sun, khor, while utilizing - vash as a postfix of similarity.
 This may likewise indicate a captivating relationship to the fanciful "first lord" of Persia, Jamshid, whose name additionally fuses the component "sun" ("shid").

 Karl Hoffmann has recommended an interpretation in view of the importance of an Indo-European-root "to embarrass" and appropriately "Cyrus" signifies "humiliator of the foe in verbal challenge".
 In the Persian dialect and particularly in Iran, Cyrus' name is spelled as کوروش [kʰuːˈɾoʃ].
 In the Book of scriptures, he is known as Koresh (Hebrew: כורש)